We’ve eaten soup in dozens of countries around the globe. Grab a spoon and slurp away as we reveal our picks for the 45 best soups in the world.

 As for Tomato Soup’s history, once again, the Campbell’s Soup Company played a huge role when the company invented condensed tomato soup in 1897.
 Andy Warhol took Tomato Soup to the next level of popularity in the 1960s by featuring it first on his 32 Campbell’s Soup Cans painting currently displayed at the Museum of Modern Art (MOMA) in New York City.
 Warhol did an entire soup series that prominently featured Tomato Soup.

-→ Click here to buy cans of Campbell’s Condensed Tomato Soup to eat at home.
+Buy cans of Campbell’s Condensed Tomato Soup from Amazon to eat at home.

 Ordering Rasam in Southern India has one peril – its name.
 Although rasam literally translates to juice, the dish is actually a tangy soup.
 Once you get past that potential pitfall, eating Rasam is a breeze.